Highland Regional ScARF

 The aim to be as inclusive as possible, drawing in work and thoughts from council archaeologists, academics, museums, community groups, educational groups like the U3A and WEA, commercial units and individuals.

 Is there a topic, site or find which holds special interest to you or a group you are part of?
 We’re looking for case studies, dissertations, research and photographs.
-So if you have any research to contribute, ideas of areas to explore, or can let us know of work we should know about, do get in touch with Susan or Grace.
+So if you have any research to contribute, ideas of areas to explore, or can let us know of work we should know about, do get in touch with Susan.
 ARCH's previous project, Community Timelines, showed how much information and research local communities can contribute.
-A cover sheet for larger contributions is available in the Library on the website in the Highland Regional ScARF folder - or just send us an email.

 Museums and Finds

-One of the areas we know we need more information about is on Highland finds.
+One of the areas we know we needed more information about is on Highland finds.
 Often these are the only information of activity in the past.
-A questionnaire for museums is being circulated and is also available from the Library on the website.
+A questionnaire for museums was circulated and is also available from the Library on the website.
 We want to know what objects each museum feels are important.
-We also are asking for details on a number of provenanced key types of objects so that we can create distribution maps.
-There are opportunities to help local museums gather this information.
-Contact us if you are interested.
+We also asked for details on a number of provenanced key types of objects so that we can create distribution maps.

 Susan Kruse firstname.lastname@example.org